odiegosantos/flower/README.md

 </p>

 ## :dart: About ##
-Flora is a simple website developed in html, css and javascript\
+Flower is a simple website developed in html, css and javascript\
 One of my first projects, I like to look at it and see how I\ developed during all this time